Use of Mizzou Law Facilities

-The law school has several 6′ tables for general use in the building.
-When you or your group uses these tables, they must be returned to the storage area at the end of the hall outside Room 6.
-These tables may not be kept in any student office area.
+- The law school has 6′ tables for general use in the building.
+When you or your group uses these tables, they must be returned to the storage area at the end of the hall outside room 6.

 What are acceptable uses of the university’s computer resources?

-Use of computers in class is determined by each individual faculty member, who may permit, condition or prohibit such use.
+- Use of computers in class is determined by each individual faculty member, who may permit, condition or prohibit such use.

 What are acceptable uses of law school e-mail listservs?

 - We recommend that your student organization creates its own e-mail list so you can send targeted e-mails to individuals likely to be interested.

 What are acceptable uses of cell phones?

-family issue or emergency requires keeping a cell phone out and on during class.
+- Cell phones should generally be stowed away during class period.
+Sometimes a family issue or emergency requires keeping a cell phone out and on during class.
 Do not hesitate to mention this fact to your faculty member.
 If you must take a call or other communication during class, please leave the classroom to do so.

-Use of cell phones to surf the Internet to find cases, answers to classroom questions or to otherwise gain an advantage over other students in the class is not permissible.
+- Use of cell phones to surf the Internet to find cases, answers to classroom questions or to otherwise gain an advantage over other students in the class is not permissible.

-Students may not have cell phones or any other electronic devices in their possession during examinations, even if those cell phones are not directly on the student’s person or are turned off.
+- Students may not have cell phones or any other electronic devices in their possession during examinations, even if those cell phones are not directly on the student’s person or are turned off.
 All cell phones are collected at the beginning of an exam and are returned at the conclusion of the exam.

-When can I park in front of Hulston Hall?
+Can I park in front of Hulston Hall?

-Parking in front of the building is prohibited.
+- Parking in front of the building is prohibited.
 Doing so may block access for someone with a disability and you may be blocking the line of sight for the crosswalks.
 The campus police regularly ticket and tow cars parked in front of the building.